How to start a business in Dubai & United Arab Emirates – company formation, offshore & tax-free zones

 UAE Free Zones

-There are over forty Free Zones in the United Arab Emirates, all offering different opportunities and advantages to both domestic and foreign investors.
+There are over forty Tax Free Zones in the United Arab Emirates, all offering different opportunities and advantages to both domestic and foreign investors.
 If you wish to open a UAE company, then the type of business will dictate which Free Zone should be used.
-For example, the zone DAFZA is intended for businesses that import and export goods while the business activities permitted in the TECOM zone include "design, development, use and maintenance of everything relevant to Information Technology, E-commerce and Media".
+For example, the zone DAFZA is intended for businesses that import and export goods while the business activities permitted in the TECOM zone include design, development, IT, e-commerce and media.

 Each Free Zone is governed by an independent Free Zone Authority (FZA) which is responsible for issuing the necessary operating licences for businesses operating within the various Free Zones.